Sanak, AK Radio Range (FAA Archives / KadiAk.org)

 Recordings of an actual range station can be found on the next page

 A pilot could tell that the plane was approaching a range station when the volume in the headphones would “build” or steadily increase.
 When a pilot was over the range station, as the radio waves from like A or N antennae cancelled each other out above the station, both signals would suddenly die off (“fade”) in a “cone of silence” then, just as quickly, resume which became proof-positive that a pilot was directly over the station.
 Additionally, the A and N sides would reverse.
-After 1938, many stations added a “Z” marker, a second upward pointed radio beam that would activate a beacon light on the instrument panel and a 3,000 Hz tone in the headset to more positively confirm the crossing.
+After 1938, many stations added a “Z” marker, a second upward pointed radio beam that would activate an amber beacon light on the instrument panel and a 3,000 Hz tone in the headset to more positively confirm the crossing.

 Finally, another helpful aid was that, in the US, true north from the station always lied in an N quadrant, which meant that there would generally always be north and south N quadrants, and east and west A quadrants.
 In Canada this reference line was shifted 45° west to 315°, which in theory would allow the 4 beams to better align to the cardinal compass points but created northwest and southeast N quadrants, and northeast and southwest A quadrants.